 *The TOEFL iBT Special Home Edition, TOEFL ITP for China, or IELTS Indicator may be used to fulfill the English requirement.

 Pardee RAND requires non-native English speaking applicants to receive an overall score of at least 100 on the TOEFL, 7.0 on the IELTS, or 68 on the PTE Academic.
 Sub scores indicated must be from the same test administration.

-To be valid for the 2023 application, you must have taken the test after September 1, 2020.
+To be valid for the application for admission in Fall 2024, you must have taken the test after September 1, 2021.

 As with the other exam results, we ask that you upload your unofficial score report.
 This can be a downloaded PDF of your test taker score report or a scanned personal copy of the official score report.
 If you are admitted and accept our offer, you will be required to submit your official score report if you had not done so already.

 If you are an international applicant, you are exempted from the English language proficiency requirement if either of the following applies: